Debzou/SimulationVirusContainment/README.md

 [what's koltin](https://kotlinlang.org/)

 ### Go to the file config.properties
-change the values of the simulation
+change the values of the simulation. \n
 Be careful !
 Percentages are numbers between 0 and 1.

 ```python